What is the current enrollment of Trinity Christian School?

 Trinity Christian School is accredited by ACSI, the Association of Christian Schools International (ACSI) and is approved by the State of Texas.
 Also, we hold affiliations with the Texas Private School Accreditation Committee, the National Association of Secondary Principals, the College Board and the Association for Supervision and Curriculum Development.

 Tell me about the TCS enrollment process.

-To enroll a student, visit the Admissions tab on the website to submit your Online Application, along with the $75 Application Fee.
-Once the application and fee of $75 ($50 will go toward the registration fee once accepted) are submitted, you will be invited to meet with us for a new student screening test and parent interview.
+To enroll a student, visit the Admissions page on the website to submit your Online Application, along with the $75 Application Fee.
+Once the application and fee of $75 are submitted, you will be invited to meet with us for a new student screening test and parent interview.
 The admissions office can also arrange a school tour or a day of shadowing.
 If you would like to set something up, click here.
 If you have any questions, please contact Lanisa Fitzgerald at 806-791-6583.